 From making music to writing to crafts, find your match in the list of 40 creative things to do below.

 Did you grow up playing an instrument?
 If you still have it lying around and miss playing, pick it up and start brushing up on your skills.
 You could also invite some old friends or bandmates over for a casual reunion.

 If you've been considering picking up a new instrument, or you've never learned how to play one, why not book a lesson now?
 It's never too late to start.

 If you've always wanted to try slam poetry or have been thinking of participating in an open mic night, now's the time to see what's out there and get involved.
-Not only will it be cathartic to actually perform, but you'll also get to express yourself in the writing process.
+Not only will it be cathartic to actually perform, but you'll also get to tap into your creative side during the process.

 Sign up for a dance-based workout class or a dance program.
 If you were trained as a dancer growing up, gather up some friends or co-workers and pitch in to book a studio.

 If you're looking to expel some energy and break a sweat, but scared to try something new, consider trying an online workout that you can practice from the comforts of your own home, like NYC-based The Ness, which has a full online platform for at-home workouts.